All Categories

 How effective is EAS against Shoplifters?

-To conclude, EAS tags are very much in use in retail and departmental stores and attached to clothes, shoes, and grocery stores.
+To conclude, EAS tags are a time-tested device that retailers use on apparel shoes, and other items to deter shoplifters.
+These are quite prevalent in retail and departmental stores, attached to clothes, shoes, and groceries.
 While EAS tags don’t provide any identification or tracking features, unlike RFID labels, they are a deterrent against shoplifting.
 AM and RF EAS tags are the most common and used in countries in Europe and Asia and many North American countries.

 Disclaimer: The information presented here is for general information purposes only and true to best of our understanding.
 Users are requested to use any information as per their own understanding and knowledge.
 Before using any of the information, please refer to our Privacy Policy and Terms and Conditions.